Canon 650D vs Samsung NX1

 It is notable that the NX1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 650D does not provide wifi capability.

-Both the 650D and the NX1 have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the NX1 have been discontinued, but can regularly be found used on ebay.
 The 650D was replaced by the Canon 700D, while the NX1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Samsung websites.
+Further information on the features and operation of the 650D and NX1 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Samsung NX1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 650D and the Samsung NX1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.